EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

   print("An exception occurred")
 ```

-## Which language is worst, Python or Go?
+## Which language is worst, Python vs Go?

 ### Not so cool things about go